 The Index of Private Housing Rental Prices (IPHRP) measures the change in price of renting residential property from private landlords.
-The same private rent price indices are also used for the rental equivalence measure of owner occupiers' housing costs (OOH) in CPIH (Consumer Prices Index including owner occupiers' housing costs).
+The same private rent price indices are also used for the rental equivalence measure of owner occupiers' housing costs (OOH) in Consumer Prices Index including owner occupiers' housing costs (CPIH).

-With CPIH now being put first in the consumer prices statistical bulletin, the quality of private rental data is paramount.
+With CPIH becoming the lead measure within the consumer prices statistical bulletin and CPIH being redesignated as a National Statistic, the quality of private rental data is paramount.
 This is because OOH are based on a rental equivalence (RE) approach; specifying that the cost of housing services is estimated by looking at the cost of renting an equivalent property to the one you own.

-This RE method is conceptually strong and the approach used in Germany and the USA, but requires a large amount of good quality data to be implemented.
+This RE method is conceptually strong and the approach used in Germany and the US, but requires a large amount of good quality data to be implemented.
 OOH in the UK is based on rental data drawn primarily from the Valuation Office Agency (VOA) and consists of around 500,000 separate rental estimates per year, giving approximately 40,000 prices per month.